 The West Coast of the United States offers some of the best road trips in the world.
 Dramatic natural attractions and culturally iconic cities line this entire side of the country.
 From Seattle and the Cascade Mountains of Washington down to the sunny weather and ocean vistas of San Diego in California, several standout destinations solidify why the West Coast is the best coast for travel.

 Fun things to do stem in every direction on the West Coast.
 And each season brings new opportunities for travelers to enjoy wide-ranging landscapes that are sure to satisfy some wanderlust.
 Plan your trip with our list of the best West Coast USA road trips.

 1. Pacific Coast Highway: Where the Mountains Meet the Sea

-Also known as California State Route 1, the Pacific Coast Highway is one of the country's most iconic road trip destinations.
+The Pacific Coast Highway, also known as California State Route 1, is one of the country's most iconic road trip destinations.
 This modern marvel of engineering hugs over 600 miles of California coastline.
 It connects movie stars in Los Angeles to the postcard wonders of Big Sur, all before spanning the Golden Gate Bridge in San Francisco and ending in the redwood forests of Mendocino County.